 Florida has had a substantial opioid and fentanyl overdose burden.
 In-person buprenorphine access can be uneven outside major metros, during evening/weekend hours, and for patients who are not using insurance.

-What MyStreetHealth will offer in Florida
+What MyStreetHealth provides in Florida

 - Real medical visits with a licensed physician — a full clinical evaluation, not a prescription-only intake